 Program areas at Fresno Ideaworks

-Makerspace workshop - provide members with shop areas full of tools for wood, metal, welding, glass, ceramics, electronics, textiles, and robotics.
-The workshop provides access to tools and space for the practice of industrial and fine arts for our Educational programs, membership, and community members.
-Membership numbers fluctuate; on average 125 paying members at any time, more than half of those are veterans, seniors, and full-time students that receive a substantial discount (over $15,000 in discounts given).
-The makerspace is run solely by volunteers with over 4060 hours during the year, valued at more than $100,000 donated time.
-The makerspace is also a resource for construction of custom projects not readily available from other businesses in the area.
+Makerspace Workshop: The workshop offers members access to fully equipped areas for woodworking, metalworking, welding, glasswork, ceramics, electronics, textiles, and robotics.
+These facilities support the practice of both industrial and fine arts for educational programs, members, and the community.
+Membership numbers vary, with an average of 125 paying members at any given time.
+More than half of these members are veterans, seniors, and full-time students who receive significant discounts, totaling over $15,000 annually.
+The makerspace is entirely volunteer-operated, with over 4,460 hours contributed throughout the year, valued at more than $110,000 in donated time.
+Additionally, the makerspace serves as a resource for constructing custom projects that are not easily sourced from other local businesses.

-Outreach - Ideaworks' Outreach events in Fresno introduce the public to the maker movement where they can create and repair items and learn new skills.
-Several members volunteered at Storyland for a Winter Carnival with giant connect four and kerplunk inspired games and a display of shop-made puzzles and projects.
-Several hundred families were in attendance.
-Relevant instructional and educational videos were posted on YouTube.
-Free focus group meetings are recorded under Education but provide outreach to give the public access to the mission of learning new skills, etc. Tech Tuesday is a free weekly drop-in group that brings members and the public together to discuss and troubleshoot projects in electronics, robotics, microcomputers, and other electrical based skills.
-Ideaworks is also an "Official Fresno ArtHop Venue" where the first Thursday galleries and businesses around downtown Fresno open their doors to artists and the public for art viewing, sales, demonstrations, and socializing.
-We host "ArtHop in the Alley" which has brought many more visitors as well as artists.
-It is unknown how many people benefited from these services but at least 1000.
+Outreach - Ideaworks' outreach events in Fresno introduce the public to the maker movement, offering opportunities to create, repair items, and learn new skills.
+Relevant instructional and educational videos were made available on YouTube.
+Although focus group meetings are recorded under Education, they also serve as outreach to provide public access to skill-building and educational opportunities.
+Tech Tuesday is a free weekly drop-in session that connects members and the public to discuss and troubleshoot projects related to electronics, robotics, microcomputers, and other electrical skills.
+Additionally, Ideaworks is an "Official Fresno ArtHop Venue," participating in the monthly event where galleries and businesses in downtown Fresno open their doors on the first Thursday for art viewing, sales, demonstrations, and socializing.
+Ideaworks hosts "ArtHop in the Alley," which has attracted numerous visitors and artists.
+While the exact number of people who have benefited from these services is unknown, it is estimated to be at least 1,000.